Yxngxr1: Early life and career

 In early 2019, yxngxr1 initially began posting songs to SoundCloud and released his debut single, "Tyler", and his debut album, "Childhood Dreams".
 He also held a day job at Foot Locker after high school.

 In 2020, yxngxr1 released a new album titled, "I Don't Suit Hats".

 On 5 July 2020 yxngxr1 released a new EP, "Yellow Yellow Yellow".

 In 2021, yxngxr1 released two new albums, "Digikid" and "Digikid 2".

 On 13 May 2022 yxngxr1 released a new album titled, "Teenage Motel", that featured songs such as "Nice Guy", "BMW", and "Sweatshirt" alongside a deluxe version of the album titled "Teenage Motel (Deluxe)".

 In 2023, he released a new album titled "where has everyone gone.".
 He also moved to London.

 Personal life

-yxngxr1 has said that he enjoys playing tennis and watching Cardiff football.
+yxngxr1 has said that he enjoys playing tennis and watching Cardiff City F.C.

 He has stated inspirations for his music being Tyler, the Creator and Dominic Fike.